 There’s value in low volatility

 That said, mature businesses with a history of rising dividends are often less volatile.
 Indeed, have a look at the new PowerShares S&P 500 Low Volatility Portfolio (SPLV), which includes the 100 companies in the S&P 500 with the most moderate price swings over the previous 12 months.
 You’ll find many names that are also in CUD: stable, blue-chips like Exxon Mobil, Procter & Gamble, McDonald’s, Consolidated Edison, Johnson & Johnson, Kimberly-Clark, PepsiCo, Wal-Mart.
-It’s hard to go too far wrong with a lineup like that.

 The new Claymore ETF isn’t wholly new in the marketplace: the SPDR S&P Dividend ETF (SDY) tracks the same index and has been around since 2005.
 The differences are that CUD trades in Canadian dollars and uses currency hedging.
 The Claymore ETF’s management fee is 0.60%, which should make its total MER about 0.68% when you include the taxes.
 That’s about double SDY’s expense ratio of 0.35%.